joonho3020/joonho3020.github.io/content/articles/xls-article.md

 ```

-It seems like for the abstraction that XLS is taking, the compiler is doing all the "easy work" of taking care of latency insensitive interfaces while defering all the "hard work" to the designer.
-This probably isn't what most people expect from a good compiler.
+In XLS, the compiler is doing all the "easy work" of taking care of latency insensitive interfaces while defering all the "hard work" to the designer.

-### You won't be adding faster than an adder (Dr. Quinnel's 2nd law)

-One main selling point of XLS is its automatic pipelining capabilities.
-It uses a delay estimation model for a particular technology (ASAP7 is currently supported) to automatically insert pipeline stages and reduce critical path lengths.
-While this sounds promising, it may not be as effective as it seems.
-For latency-insensitive boundaries, queues between the ports can introduce additional stages that will cut combinational logic between blocks.
-For combinational logic, synthesis tools generally perform better at retiming.
-Modern synthesis tools are highly advanced, and it is unlikely that the XLS compiler can achieve an optimization for any combinational logic that surpasses what these tools offer (which is basically the 2nd law of Dr. Quinnel).
+### One Should Trust Synthesis

+The major selling point of XLS is its automatic pipelining capabilities.
+It uses a delay estimation model for a particular technology (currently ASAP7) to automatically insert pipeline stages and cut critical paths.
+However, this is a completely useless technique.

+For latency-insensitive interfaces, queues between ports already introduce extra stages that break up long combinational paths.
+For combinational logic, traditional synthesis tools generally perform superior retiming.
+And since XLS ultimately emits Verilog, the downstream synthesis tool will run retiming on the block anyway.

+One may wonder how a compiler can arbitrarily insert pipeline stages without breaking functional correctness.
+This circles back to XLS’s abstraction: module boundaries are latency-insensitive.
+To support frontend retiming, **XLS must restrict the abstractions available to designers, which ultimately harms both productivity and QoR**.

-You might argue that XLS can reduce the iteration time for fixing critical paths.
-While it’s true that you can quickly iterate using the delay model without going through synthesis, this advantage is limited if the delay model isn’t very accurate.
-In practice, the delay model will never match the accuracy of synthesis tools, which limits the overall benefit.
+One may argue that XLS can reduce iteration time when fixing critical paths.
+While it's true that quick iteration is possible using the delay model (since it avoids running synthesis) this falls apart as soon as the model is inaccurate.
+In practice, the delay model will never match the accuracy of real synthesis tools, especially now that modern CAD flows perform physical synthesis.
+Also, the delay model is tuned towards ASAP7, which is a technology that nobody uses for serious tapeouts.

-The GitHub issue below is an example where the XLS QoR (Quality of Results) prediction leads to problems.
-Since XLS attempts to pipeline the design in the HDL frontend, changes in how the frontend is written can affect the estimated QoR of the circuit.
-However, in reality, the synthesis tool will address these issues regardless of the frontend’s implementation.
-In conclusion, this issue illustrates the pitfalls of premature optimization.
+The GitHub issue below illustrates how XLS’s frontend QoR (Quality of Results) prediction can lead to problems.
+Because XLS tries to pipeline the design in the HDL frontend, small changes in how the code is written can affect the estimated QoR.
+In reality, however, the downstream synthesis tool will resolve these issues regardless of how the frontend is structured.

 - [XLS github issue - premature optimization is the real issue](https://github.com/google/xls/issues/1482)

-### Building a custom compiler is (usually) not a good idea
+### Custom Compiler Should be Avoided

-Now, let’s discuss some of their software engineering decisions.
+Now, let's discuss some of their software engineering decisions.
 The XLS team took the bold step of building a custom compiler from scratch, which is a double-edged sword.
 On one hand, it provides the freedom to design according to specific needs, potentially leading to better ergonomics and enabling native language-level simulations.
 On the other hand, it involves a significant amount of work to get everything set up and functioning properly.

-In my experience with XLS (or perhaps in my unsuccessful attempt to use it), the disadvantages seemed to outweigh the benefits.
+In my experience with XLS[^4], the disadvantages seemed to outweigh the benefits.
 Here is a list of limitations I encountered from a purely software engineering perspective:

 - Modules in XLS are parameterized using type parameters, rather than standard function arguments (e.g., `proc GCD<N: u32>` in the GCD example above).
-Although programmers can compute arbitrary arguments from other arguments and call functions, this approach feels less ergonomic compared to placing these parameters as function arguments.
+This is unergonomic
 - The compiler does not support automatic bit-width inference, so the programmer must specify the type of each wire explicitly.
 This requirement makes the code verbose and cumbersome.
-While some might argue that width inference isn’t crucial, those who have used an HDL with width inference (e.g., Chisel) will understand how much easier it is to write code without having to manage these intricate details of the design.
+While some might argue that width inference isn't crucial, those who have used an HDL with width inference (e.g., Chisel) will understand how much easier it is to write code without having to manage these intricate details of the design.
 - They implemented a standard library to handle basic tasks like reading files, which is necessary for writing testbenches.
 In contrast, if they had used an embedded DSL, handling files containing testbench data would have been much simpler.
-While this may not impact the end user significantly, it likely required a considerable amount of effort from the engineers.
+While this may not impact the end user significantly, it likely required a considerable amount of effort from the engineers

-- Miscellaneous compilation bugs were also a problem.
+- Miscellaneous compilation bugs.
 I encountered issues compiling a `for` statement while trying to create a multi-banked SRAM in my design.
 It appears that others have faced similar difficulties.
-For example, in the [XLS ZStd implementation](https://github.com/antmicro/xls/blob/76e650ac9030757a9960045931007a56311a1fca/xls/modules/zstd/sequence_executor.x#L1337), the programmer had to hand-unroll the SRAM banks because the `for` statement was broken (this example also highlights how verbose the code becomes due to the lack of type inference).
+For example, in the [XLS ZStd implementation](https://github.com/antmicro/xls/blob/76e650ac9030757a9960045931007a56311a1fca/xls/modules/zstd/sequence_executor.x#L1337), the programmer had to hand-unroll the SRAM banks because the `for` statement was broken (this example also highlights how verbose the code becomes due to the lack of type inference)

-In my opinion, they would have had an easier time with an embedded DSL approach, as it would provide many benefits: generic type inference, fewer compiler bugs, build tools, and access to existing software libraries for the host language.
-However, I understand that this project is still a work in progress, and these software limitations can be addressed with enough engineering effort.
-I look forward to the improvements that will come.
+The XLS team would have had an easier time with an embedded DSL approach, as it would provide many benefits: generic type inference, fewer compiler bugs, build tools, and access to existing software libraries.

 ## Fun facts